Porsil/thornley-yoga/README.md

     -   The sign-up section will allow the user to sign-up to the studio's monthly newsletter and be a part of the community by submitting their full name and e-mail address.
     -   Signing-up will also allow the user to receive any special offers for the studio.
     -    On clicking the sign-up button, the user is directed to a thank-you page to indicate successful submission of the form and offers a button to go back to the home page.
-This page keeps the header, hero image and footer from the home page for consitancy and allows for easy navigation to all sections of the website.
+This page keeps the header, hero image and footer from the home page for consistency and allows for easy navigation to all sections of the website.

 ![Sign-up section](assets/read-me-docs/signup-browser.png)
 ![Sign-up page](assets/read-me-docs/signup-page.png)

 -   **Contact-Us Section**

-    -   The contact-us section will give the user the information required to get in touch with ot visit the studio.
+    -   The contact-us section will give the user the information required to get in touch with or visit the studio.
     -   Three methods of communication are given: telephone, e-mail and address.

 ![Contact-us section](assets/read-me-docs/contact-browser.png)